karlveske/DS_Mental_Health/README.md

+# Depression Analysis and Prediction.

 This is the final project of the University of Tartu Data Science course.
+(Group B5)

+#### Authors:
+Karl-Christofer Veske

+Kristjan Siim

+Karl Tomasson

 ## Achievements
 In this project, we analyzed patterns and differences between people who have and don't have depression.